nadrojtayl/nodeCRUDAPPLibrary/README.txt

 !!!!

-SUPERFASTMONGOEXPRESS: Abstracts all the boilerplate needed to set up an express-mongo server into a single line of code
+SUPERFASTMONGOEXPRESS: Abstract all the boilerplate needed to set up an express-mongo server into a single line of code

 !!!!!
-superfastmongoexpress: Set up your mongoDB models and an Express server that serves access to your models in a single line of code
+Superfastmongoexpress sets up your mongoDB tables and an Express server that serves access to your tables in a single line of code
-	-Builds models based on a simple example of the schema you want -Sets up endpoints on an Expres server to CRUD your -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side
+	-Builds models based on a simple schema definition -Sets up endpoints on an Express server to CRUD all your tables -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side

 	-Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES